Informasjonsforvaltning/fdk-frontend/SEO_IMPLEMENTATION.md

     - **Server-side caching**: 5-minute in-memory cache for improved performance
     - **Route handler approach**: Uses Next.js API route for better control over headers and caching
     - **Comprehensive coverage**: Includes all static pages, content pages, and dataset pages for all locales
+- **SEO-friendly URLs**: All dataset entries use the new slug-based URLs
     - **Smart prioritization**: Sets appropriate `changeFrequency` and `priority` values based on content type and depth
     - **Internationalization**: Generates URLs for all supported languages (nb, en, nn)
     - **Automatic maintenance**: New content pages are automatically included when folders are added